mkuchin/docker-registry-web/README.md

 You can't delete or modify UI_ADMIN and UI_USER role, they are special roles and allows admin or user access to UI respectivetly.
 User access allows to browse and delete registry, admin access allows to create, delete and modify users and roles in addition to user access.
-Every non-special role have a list of ACLs, each of ACL grants permission grants permission to `pull`, `pull+push` or `pull+push+delete` based on IP and image name glob matching.
+Every non-special role have a list of ACLs, each of ACL grants permission grants permission to `pull`, `pull+push` or `pull+push+delete` based on IP and image name [glob matching](https://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystem.html#getPathMatcher(java.lang.String)).
 For example **read-all** role matches any IP and any image name with glob `*` and grants `pull` permission and **write-all** role grants `pull+push` permission for any IP and any image name.